/

 2. Choosing An Authentication Method

 To access HubSpot data programmatically, you'll need authentication credentials.
-HubSpot offers several options:
+HubSpot offers several options (see HubSpot’s deprecation notice on API keys and shift to OAuth)

 API Key: A simple string that grants access to your HubSpot account.
 Easy to set up but less secure for production use.